cmaureir/progra-alma/lectures/week5/lecture19.rst

     2
     (0,0)

-The previous code iterate over a list object created by us, printing all the list items.
+The previous code iterates over a list object created by us, printing all the list's items.

 According to the previous example, lists are iterable since you can iterate over them multiple times.